See reviews >

 Our approach to costs

 The costs in this guide apply to estate where there is a Will and a Grant of Probate is required, and also where there is no Will and a Grant of Letters of Administration is required.
+In this guide, the term Grant refers to both of these types of Grant.

 Stage One

-Work involved in obtaining a grant of probate/letters of administration includes:
+Work involved in obtaining a Grant includes:

 • Initial meeting and fact find

-• Advising on process – if there is no Will we will advise on who is entitled to apply for the grant and how the estate will be divided
+• Advising on process – if there is no Will we will advise on who is entitled to apply for the Grant and how the estate will be divided

 • Drawing up a schedule of assets and liabilities

-• Preparation of Inheritance tax return
+• Preparation of an Inheritance tax (IHT) return (if required)

 • Arranging to pay Inheritance Tax (if applicable)